How to Curate Art in Your Home

 - 20 x 200 have prices that start at $24 and go up to $10,000--whatever your budget can withstand.
 20 x 200 has been introducing art and artists to collectors since 2007.
 Their limited edition prints are created with archival ink on cotton rag paper.
 Each print comes with a sign and numbered certificate of authenticity from the artist.

-Create Your Own Art
+4. Create Your Own

 Channel your inner artist and snap some photos of the things you love, take them to the local copy center, have them enlarged and frame them or simply mount them on sheets of foam core.
-There are also online sources that will take your photos transfer them onto canvas.
+There are also online sources that will take your photos to transfer them onto canvas.

-Try painting an abstract in 30 minutes or less.
-If you have some left over colors of latex paint or tubes of oils sitting in the closet use painter’s tape and section off squares and rectangles on a large painter’s canvas.
+Try painting an abstract in 30 minutes or less if you have some leftover colors of latex paint or tubes of oils sitting in the closet; use painter’s tape and section off squares and rectangles on a large painter’s canvas.
 Fill in the blocks with colors that coordinate with your room.
 You’ll have a stunning painting a la Mondrian in no time at all.

 © 2019 Linda Chechar